jimburton/hordle/README.md

 At the beginning of the game when there are no constraints, the hints will include the entire dictionary.
 As soon as we start accumulating information that list will be rapidly narrowed down.
+Each time we make a guess the feedback we get adds more constraints, narrowing down the next set of candidate words.

-Each time we make a guess we add more constraints, narrowing down the next set of candidate words.
-Our strategy to pick a word from the available candidates such that the subsequent list of candidates will be as small as possible.
-So we take all candidates for a given state, apply them as the next guess then look at each list of resulting possible candidates.
-We take a word with the shortest list.
+Our strategy to pick a word from the available candidates such that the *subsequent* list of candidates will be as small as possible.
+So we look at all words that match the given constraints, apply each of them as the next guess then look at each list of resulting possible candidates.
+We then take one of the words with the shortest list.

 ```haskell
 -- | Get a single hint based on the constraints.